 By Thomas Quillfeldt

-At the time of writing, Remedy’s supernatural third-person action game Control has walked away with the Critics' Choice Award at the 2019 Golden Joysticks; the title has also racked up eight The Game Awards nominations [it won Best Art Direction; as of March 2020, it won four D.I.C.E. awards and was named 'Game of the Year' bye IGN, Game Informer, EGM, and GamesRadar+]
+Remedy’s supernatural third-person action game Control walked away with the Critics' Choice Award at the 2019 Golden Joysticks; the title also racked up eight The Game Awards nominations [it won Best Art Direction; as of March 2020, it won four D.I.C.E. awards and was named 'Game of the Year' bye IGN, Game Informer, EGM, and GamesRadar+.]

 Even more so than usual, an integral part of the game’s atmosphere-building can be ascribed to its immersive audio, including an exceptionally unnerving music score.
 Finland’s Petri Alanko is probably best known in the gaming world as the ‘Remedy guy’, having composed music for many of the developer’s uniquely stylish, brooding games including Alan Wake and Quantum Break.
 To create Control’s score, he was joined by co-noise architect Martin Stig Andersen (Limbo, INSIDE, Wolfenstein.)